Dog Won’t Eat Food but Eats Treats? Here's What to Do

 Medical Causes for Anorexia in Dogs

 Medical causes of anorexia include any condition or illness that causes a dog to not want to eat.
 They can include hundreds, maybe even thousands, of potential issues.
 The medical disorders that can cause anorexia include diseases of the gastrointestinal tract, liver, pancreas, kidneys, airway, lung or blood, and anything that can cause pain.
-Information about some of the most common causes include:

 - Gastrointestinal Diseases – The gastrointestinal tract includes the system that takes food in, processes it, and eliminates it.
-This includes everything from the mouth, esophagus (the tube that takes food from the mouth to the stomach), the stomach, the small intestine, and finally the large intestine.
+This includes everything from the mouth, esophagus (the tube that takes food from the mouth to the stomach), the stomach, the small intestine, and the large intestine.
 A disease of any of these areas can cause a dog to not want to eat and are commonly associated with vomiting and diarrhea.

 - Diseases of the gastrointestinal (GI) tract include infections of the bacterial, viral, or parasitic variety.
 Examples of infections are hookworms, roundworms, whipworms, and viruses, such as coronavirus or parvovirus.
 Additional diseases of the GI tract include tumors, such as cancer, ulcerations, inflammatory diseases, food allergies, ingestion of indigestible objects that cause a “foreign body”, ingestion of spoiled food or trash, or even changes in food.
 Diseases of the mouth, such as bad teeth or ulcerations, can also cause pain and lack of appetite.